The new production of Swan Lake (pictured above) was made possible thanks to the generosity of our supporters, including The Monument Trust.

 We are deeply grateful to the many trusts and foundations currently supporting our work on stage and behind the scenes.
 Our supporters include:

-Since 2011 we have welcomed nearly 15,000 families to the Royal Opera House who have never seen an opera or ballet before.
+This year we welcomed 3,600 people to the Royal Opera House who have never seen an opera or ballet before.

 The Kiri Te Kanawa Foundation Cover Awards selects promising artists to cover roles in Royal Opera productions.